A framework for rank identities -- With a view towards operator algebras: Overview of Results

 \section{Overview of Results}

-The key notion introduced in this article is that of a {\it ranked ring}, which is a ring $\mathcal{R}$ equipped with a compatible system of rank functions, $\rho := \{\rho_n\}_{n \in \N}$, on $M_n(\mathcal{R})$ (for each $n \in \mathbb{N}$) that take values in a commutative monoid $G$.
-This is reminiscent of (but different from) von Neumann's {\it rank rings} (cf.\ \cite[pg.
-231]{vn_rank_ring}) which are equipped with a real-valued rank function.\ The formal definition of a rank-system is given in \S \ref{subsec:ranked_ring}.\ The main property of our abstract system of rank functions is based on the invariance of the rank under change of basis which is codified by invariance of $\rho$ under left multiplication or right multiplication by invertible elements in $M_n(\mathcal{R})$.
+The key notion introduced in this article is that of a {\it ranked ring}, which is a ring $\mathcal{R}$ equipped with a rank-system, $\rho : \sqcup_{n \in \N} M_n(\sR) \to \sM$, which is a mapping from the set of square matrices over $\sR$ to a commutative monoid $\sM$.
+The formal definition of a rank-system is given in \S \ref{sec:ranked_rings}.\ The main property of our abstract system of rank functions is motivated by the invariance of the rank under change of basis, which is codified by invariance of $\rho$ under left multiplication or right multiplication by invertible matrices.
+In Theorem \ref{thm:univ_rank_sys}, we show that every ring $\sR$ comes equipped with a universal rank-system which serves as the fountainhead for all rank-systems on $\sR$.
 A field $\K$ may be viewed as a ranked ring with a $\mathbb{Z}^+$-valued rank-system ($\mathbb{Z}^+ := \mathbb{N} \cup \{ 0 \}$) consisting of the usual rank functions on $M_n(\K)$ (for $n \in \mathbb{N})$ and serves as the motivating example.

 A few words of explanation are in order regarding this level of generality.
 The techniques that are used in the literature (cf.\ \cite{tian-styan1}, \cite{tian-styan2}) to obtain rank identities use little beyond the additive structure of $\mathbb{Z}^+$ and thus may be gainfully transferred to cases where the values taken by the rank-system are in a commutative monoid.
-This generality comes in especially handy after we exhibit a center-valued rank-system for finite von Neumann algebras (see \S \ref{sec:center_valued}).
+This generality comes in especially handy after we exhibit a center-valued rank-system for finite von Neumann algebras and the corresponding Murray-von Neumann algebras (see \S \ref{subsec:center_valued}), and also in the context of $\R^{+}$-valued rank-systems on von Neumann regular rings.
+For von Neumann regular rings, we show that there is a natural one-to-one correspondence between $\R^{+}$-valued rank-systems and pseudo-rank functions (as defined in \cite{goodearl}); see Remark \ref{rmrk:rank_sys_ring}.